orb-community/orb-website/docs/index.md

 ![](img/01_Edge-Observability.png){ align=right .observability }
 ### Introducing Orb

-**Orb** is a modern network observability platform built to provide critical visibility into increasingly complex and distributed networks.
-It can analyze network traffic, run synthetic network probes, and connect the resulting telemetry directly to your existing observability stacks with OpenTelemetry.
+**Orb** is a modern network observability platform built to provide critical visibility into increasingly complex, segmented, and distributed networks.
+It can discover devices, analyze network traffic, run synthetic network probes, and connect telemetry to your existing observability stacks with OpenTelemetry.

-**Orb** differentiates from other solutions by pushing analysis close to the traffic sources (reducing inactionable metrics and processing costs), and allows for dynamic reconfiguration of remote agents in real time.
+**Orb** differentiates from other solutions by providing agent fleet management and allowing for dynamic reconfiguration of remote agents in real time.

 <div class="grid orb-home-content">